FindMySchool LogoFindMySchool

 Admissions are coordinated by Lancashire County Council.
 Despite the "Grammar" title, there is no entrance exam for Year 7.

 The school is popular and consistently oversubscribed.
-Data indicates a subscription proportion of approximately 2.5 applications for every place.
+Data indicates a ratio of applications to places of approximately 2.5 applications for every place.
 The admissions criteria prioritize looked-after children and those with social or medical needs, followed by siblings.

 Uniquely for a voluntary aided school, faith criteria play a role.
 A portion of places is often allocated based on attendance at Anglican or other Christian churches, though many places are also assigned on geographical distance.
 Families living in Hutton, Longton, and New Longton are typically well-placed, but the catchment can shrink in years of high birth rates.